G0nka/data-project-template/README.md

 ### :shit: **ToDo**

-Well, I absolutelly forgot one important procedure to this project:
+Well, I absolutelly forgot one important procedure to this project: I did not see that a filter was needed so... you can surely wait for a v2 with this amazing feature coming soon